iskaspb/trading-platform/README.md

 ## Why you may need this platform
 This platform is a solution for "C++ for a startup" problem.
 In the modern world of softare development C++ is a dinosour that literally doesn't allow you to do anything (and complexity of the language is at the end of the list of the issues).
 Here is a rather old summary that [explains what is wrong with C++](https://www.reddit.com/r/programming/comments/3z60z3/comment/cyjpvip).

-### What are other options?
-TODO: add review of popular frameworks and library collections:
-1. Standard Library
-2. Boost
-3. POCO
-4. Folly
-5. ...

 ## Getting the code
 ```
 git clone git@github.com:iskaspb/trading-platform.git && cd trading-platform